 Before African Parks involvement in the reserve, most of its wildlife had been poached to extinction.
 Within five years of taking responsibility for the reserve, over 2,000 animals had been reintroduced and the entire park has been fenced.

 Majete now hosts more than 4000 animals, including the Big 5!
 Elephants, lion, leopard, black rhinos, buffalos, elands, nyalas, zebras and hippos can be seen in the reserve.
+In July 2019, African Parks, the Department of National Parks and Wildlife and the Endangered Wildlife Trust successfully translocated a founding population of 4 cheetah from South Africa into Majete Wildlife Reserve where they have been missing from the landscape for decades.
+This reintroduction marks another milestone in the fight for the preservation of Malawi’s wildlife.

 Birdlife is also present in Majete with more than 300 species.
 These include several raptors, four vulture species, and a large population of bateleur eagles.
 From July to November, the park witnesses a plethora of migratory birds, including skimmers in the riverine areas, and the diminutive, yet beautiful rock pratincole.